Health and Safety

 We understand you may have questions about living with someone who is COVID-19 positive.
 It’s important to remember that residential students who become sick with many different illnesses—including colds, flu, mono, or a stomach virus—usually remain in shared rooms/suites with their roommates while recovering.

-Under this protocol, residential students who test positive for COVID-19 will isolate in their own room/suite—even though their roommates may be negative for COVID-19.
+Under an isolate-in-place protocol, residential students who test positive for COVID-19 will isolate in their own room/suite—even though their roommates may be negative for COVID-19.
 We understand that this isolate-in-place arrangement may present concerns for roommates who have not yet tested positive and are asymptomatic.
 Unfortunately, given the highly transmissible nature of the current variants, and the fact that most people who test positive were contagious two days before symptoms appeared, it is likely that roommates have already been exposed to the virus.
 Students living in residence halls who have a roommate that tests positive for COVID-19 are considered a “close contact” and will need to follow exposure guidelines.

 Related Messages and Posts